aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

 - Stop your node and remove the data directory. **Make sure you remove the secure-data.json file too**, path is defined [here](https://github.com/aptos-labs/aptos-core/blob/e358a61018bb056812b5c3dbd197b0311a071baf/docker/compose/aptos-node/validator.yaml#L13).
 - Download the `genesis.blob` and `waypoint.txt` file published by Aptos Labs team.
 - Update your `account_address` in `validator-identity.yaml` to your **owner** wallet address, don't change anything else, keep the keys as is.
 - Pull the latest changes on `testnet` branch.
-It should be commit `b2228f286b5fe7631dee62690ae5d1087017e20d`
+It should be commit `93d1ae2266ff13f552fee4770940b0837d1b03ba`
-- Close the metrics port `9101` and REST API port `80` for your validator (you can leave it open for fullnode).
+- Close the metrics port `9101` and REST API port `80` and `8080` for your validator (you can leave them open for fullnode).
 - Restarting the node

 ### Using Docker